MiraGeoscience/geoh5py/docs/content/user_guide/index.rst

 User Guide
 ==========

-This section provides a collection of tutorials for common use of the **geoh5py** package.
+This section provides information on how to use the **geoh5py** package, from the creation of a Workspace_ to the creation and manipulation of Entities_

 .. toctree::
    :maxdepth: 2

    workspace.ipynb
    entities.ipynb

+.. _Workspace: workspace.ipynb
+.. _Entities: entities.ipynb